-See the assessment report on "Senna alexandrina Mill."
+For anthranoid-containing laxatives in general it is referred to the assessment report on "Senna alexandrina Mill."
 (EMA/HMPC/228759/2016).

-The German Health Authority has received 2 reports of adverse events.
+For cascara bark specifically, the German Health Authority has received 2 reports of adverse events.

-Melanosis coli was detected in a 42-year old woman after administration of a mono-preparation of cascara for 4 years.
+Melanosis coli was detected in a 42 year old woman after administration of a mono-preparation of cascara for 4 years.